About Me

 I started as a writer and journalist.
 In 2003 I published a series of articles arguing that the real problem with presentations wasn't the software.
 It was that communicators were talking at audiences instead of thinking with them.
 The board of directors of GE read them and called me.
 That became my first client.

-For the next twenty years I lived inside the most complex, high-pressure group dynamics imaginable: trial teams, mediations, jury rooms.
+After that first Vioxx trial, the next two decades I lived inside the most complex, high-pressure group dynamics imaginable: trial teams, mediations, jury rooms.
 I watched some groups perform brilliantly under impossible pressure and others collapse under far less.
 I kept asking the same question: what's actually happening between people when things go right?

 The answer turned out to be one of the most well-documented phenomena in neuroscience, and one of the least talked about in everyday life.